This post may contain affiliate links. For more information, please see our privacy policy.

 - Bring to a simmer, cover and let simmer gently on low heat for 10 minutes, then give a good stir.
 (Start the mushrooms below!)
 Cover again, simmer 10 more minutes, give another good stir.
 If using fine cornmeal, this should be close to done, if using a coarse polenta, you may need to cook a tad longer until grains fully open.

-- When the polenta is tender and cooked through, add your choice of olive oil, or butter, optional cheese, white pepper, stirring until fully incorporated.
+- When the polenta is tender and cooked through, add your choice of olive oil, or butter, cheese, white pepper, stirring until fully incorporated.
 TASTE and adjust salt.
 Turn off heat, cover until ready to serve.

 - MUSHROOMS: While the polenta is simmering, saute the mushrooms.
 Heat oil over med heat, add shallots, garlic and mushrooms, cook 6-7 minutes until mushrooms release their liquid, lowering heat if necessary.
 Season with salt and pepper.
 Let the liquid cook off and allow the mushrooms to brown a little.
 At this point, you could splash with a little wine, letting this cook-off too- optional.
 Add the sage leaves right at the end and cook for one minute.
 Taste and add more salt and pepper, if needed.